UNdot33K/ScriptKiddie_AV/README.md

-There was a major update, so the script jumped from version v0.91.2 to v1.0.0b yay!! the little code of the script went around 20% larger, still in beta though, meaning still has to be thoroughly tested by more people.
+There was a major update, so the script jumped from version v0.91.2 to v1.0.0b yay!! the little code of the script went around 20% larger, still in beta though, meaning still has to be thoroughly tested by more people and still the documentation is larger than the code!! ^^

 So what's new: this version makes full use of the "WinMerge" which seems to me it's an amazing tool for the job, you can use it and literally make a manual compare of two